Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 The Māori Education Trust provide a range of scholarships for Māori secondary, tertiary and post graduate students.
 The purpose of the scholarship programme is to provide support for Māori students to pursue and achieve success in programmes of study and training.

 Tertiary scholarships must be applied for on-line.
-Applications open in November.
+Applications close 31 March 2022

-Visit website for more info and to apply.
+Visit the website for more info and to apply.

 Te Pūtea Whakatupu Trust invite applications to their scholarships.